jy-gh/RecentFiles/README.md

 When invoked with `-h`, the following usage message is displayed:

 ```
-usage: recent_files [-h] [-c CHANGED_WITHIN] [-d DIR] [--fd-command FD_COMMAND] [-H]
+usage: recent_files [-h] [-c CHANGED_WITHIN] [-d DIRS]
+                    [--fd-command FD_COMMAND] [-H] [-i IGNORE_FILE]
+                    [--json-dir-title {name,path}]
-                    [-i IGNORE_FILE] [-m MAX_RESULTS] [-o {text,json}] [--reverse]
+                    [--json-file-title {name,path}] [-L] [-m MAX_RESULTS]
-                    [-t FILETYPES]
+                    [-o {text,json}] [--reverse] [-t FILETYPES]

 Finds recent files

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -c CHANGED_WITHIN, --changed-within CHANGED_WITHIN
                         changed within 1h, 2d, 5min, etc.; the default is 7d
-  -d DIR, --dir DIR     directory to start search from; the default is the current directory
+  -d DIRS, --dir DIRS   the directory/directories to search (multiple -d
+                        arguments are allowed); the default is the current
+                        directory
   --fd-command FD_COMMAND
                         path to the fd(1) command if not specified in $PATH
-  -H, --hidden          show hidden files; the default is not to show hidden files
+  -H, --hidden          show hidden files; the default is not to show hidden
+                        files
   -i IGNORE_FILE, --ignore-file IGNORE_FILE
-                        path to the Git-format ignore file for search exclusions, optional
+                        path to the Git-format ignore file for search
+                        exclusions, optional
+  --json-dir-title {name,path}
+                        in JSON (only), display only the directory name as
+                        title; 'path' displays the full pathname to the
+                        directory
+  --json-file-title {name,path}
+                        in JSON (only), display only the filename as title;
+                        'path' displays the full pathname
+  -L, --follow-links    Traverse symbolically linked directories; default is
+                        to ignore them
   -m MAX_RESULTS, --max-results MAX_RESULTS
-                        only return MAX_RESULTS items; the default is to return all results
+                        only return MAX_RESULTS items; the default is to
+                        return all results
   -o {text,json}, --output-format {text,json}
-                        output format, default is text; json is for use by Alfred
+                        output format, default is text; json is for use by
+                        Alfred
-  --reverse             reverse the sorting order; the default is newest files first
+  --reverse             reverse the sorting order; the default is newest files
+                        first
   -t FILETYPES, --filetype FILETYPES
-                        filetype, as supported by fd; the default is "f"; the argument may be
+                        filetype, as supported by fd; the default is "f"; the
-                        repeated or combined, so both (1) and (2) are allowed: (1) --filetype
+                        argument may be repeated or combined, so both (1) and
-                        fd (2) --filetype f --filetype d
+                        (2) are allowed: (1) --filetype fd (2) --filetype f
+                        --filetype d
 ```

+Note that several of these options are intended for the **Recent Files** Alfred workflow and are probably not useful for command line usage, including `-o`, `--json-dir-title`, and `--json-file-title`.

 ### Command-line examples